Translate this page into:

 INTRODUCTION

 The human gastrointestinal (GI) tract, particularly the lower intestine, is the common habitat of microorganisms.
 This area forms an interface between microbes and intestinal epithelial cells.
 This colonised form of microbial population in the GI tract is called the gut microbiota, which comprise bacteria, archaea, viruses, fungi, protozoa and helminths.[1,2] Among the microorganisms, bacteria are predominant and approximately 3 × 1013 bacteria are present in the gut.[3]
 The common phyla of bacterial populations are Firmicutes, Bacteroidetes, Actinobacteria, Proteobacteria and Fusobacteria.
 Gut microbiota have several physiological benefits.
-They ferment indigestable sugar to produce B vitamins (B1, B2, B6, biotin, folic acid and B12), vitamin K, short-chain fatty acids (SCFAs), indole derivatives, phenolic compounds and polyamines.
+They ferment indigestible sugar to produce B vitamins (B1, B2, B6, biotin, folic acid and B12), vitamin K, short-chain fatty acids (SCFAs), indole derivatives, phenolic compounds and polyamines.
 Gut microorganisms inhibit the colonisation and proliferation of pathogenic bacteria.
 SCFAs show immunomodulatory and anti-inflammatory effects.

 Alteration in the gut microbial population (abundance of pathogenic organisms) causes dysbiosis.
 Several factors, such as chronic GI tract infection, antibiotic treatment, dietary impairment and ageing, increase the risk of dysbiosis.
 Dysbiosis promotes the occurrence of different diseases, including gastritis, diarrhoea, ulceration, inflammatory bowel disease (IBD), obesity, metabolic disorders, diabetes, cardiovascular diseases, GI and extra-GI cancers, allergic reactions, depression and neurodegenerative diseases.[4]